Normalizations and misspecification in skill formation models: Skill formation models

 \begin{corollary} Suppose Assumptions \ref{a:baseline} and \ref{a:normalization_ces} hold.
 Suppose either Assumption \ref{a:ageinvariant_technology_skills_ces}(a) or Assumption \ref{a:ageinvariant_technology_skills_ces}(b) holds.
 Suppose either Assumption \ref{a:ageinvariant_technology_investment_ces}(a) or Assumption \ref{a:ageinvariant_technology_investment_ces}(b) holds.
 Suppose either Assumption \ref{a:add_restrictions_ces}(a) or Assumption \ref{a:add_restrictions_ces}(b) holds.
 Then all parameters are point identified. \end{corollary}

 A common restriction with the CES production function is to set $\psi_{t} = 1$ for all $t$ (see e.g. \shortciteN{CHS:10} and \shortciteN{AMN:19}).
 In this case, Theorem \ref{th:identparams_ces} implies that $\frac{\lambda_{\theta,t+1,1}}{\lambda_{\theta,t,1}}$ is point identified.
-Hence, assuming age-invariance (i.e. $\frac{\lambda_{\theta,t+1,1}}{\lambda_{\theta,t,1}} = 1$) is not required, and it is in fact a testable implication.
-Moreover, with this additional restriction, Corollary \ref{c:ces_ident} implies that the only scale restriction needed is $\lambda_{\theta,0,1} = 0$.\footnote{Since $\frac{\lambda_{\theta,t,1}}{\lambda_{I,t,1}}$ is identified, one could also fix $\lambda_{I,0,1}$ instead.} Nevertheless, it is common practice to set ${\lambda}_{\theta,t,1}= {\lambda}_{I,t,1} = 1$ for all $t$, which are not normalizations, but in fact very restrictive assumptions (even if $\psi_t \neq 1$).
+Hence, assuming age-invariance (i.e. $\lambda_{\theta,t+1,1} = \lambda_{\theta,t,1}$) is not required, and it is in fact testable.
+Moreover, with $\psi_{t} = 1$, Corollary \ref{c:ces_ident} implies that the only scale restriction needed is $\lambda_{\theta,0,1} = 1$ (or alternatively $\lambda_{I,0,1}=1$).
+Nevertheless, it is common practice to set ${\lambda}_{\theta,t,1}= {\lambda}_{I,t,1} = 1$ for all $t$, which are not normalizations, but restrictive assumptions (even if $\psi_t \neq 1$).
 Setting the scales to different numbers or changing the units of measurement of the data then affects all estimated parameters, optimal investment sequences, and other counterfactuals.
-The exact consequences depend on the estimation methods used.
-As an illustration I consider the estimator of \shortciteN{AMN:19} in Section \ref{s:montecarlo}.
+Similarly, if the scale of investment is fixed, we cannot anchor the skills at the adult outcome, unless $\rho_1 = 1$, which can only be true for one specific unit of measurements (see Appendix \ref{s:anchor_ces}).
+The exact consequences of imposing unnecessary restrictions depend on the estimation methods used, and I discuss specific examples in Sections \ref{s:montecarlo} and \ref{s:application}.